 Word Marks

-Both UT Austin and the Division of Diversity and Community Engagement brands are anchored by a clear and consistent logo system.
+Both UT Austin and the Division of Campus and Community Engagement brands are anchored by a clear and consistent logo system.
 This system, developed in 2016 to project a professional image and reflect a more cohesive and collaborative campus, was implemented to help enhance our Division’s brand as impactful, engaging and forward-thinking.

 All UT colleges, schools and units are encouraged to adopt the logo configurations and adhere to the university’s identity system.